Arduino Spot Welder V4 Lipo Battery Bundle Assembly Instructions

 First you need to mount the aluminum parts to the mosfet board.
 For this you need the 2 aluminum parts, 8pcs M3x8 screws and 8pcs M3 nuts.

 The aluminum parts can be a bit oily from the manufacturing process.
-Before mounting them please wash them with soap to remove the oil.
+Before mounting them please wash them with alcohol or soap to remove the oil.
 Clean parts will ensure a good electrical connection to the pcb.

 Seperate the two halfes of the welder, then mount the aluminum parts with the screws and nuts to the mosfet board.